CURE: Simulation-Augmented Auto-Tuning in Robotics: Experiments and Results

 \subsection{Experimental setup}

-We simulate \textit{Husky} and \textit{Turtlebot 3} in \textit{Gazebo} to collect the observational data by measuring the performance metrics~(e.g., planner failed) and performance objectives~(e.g., energy consumption) under different configuration settings~(Appendix~\ref{sec:config_space}) to train the causal model.
+\paragraph{Robot navigation} We simulate \textit{Husky} and \textit{Turtlebot 3} in \textit{Gazebo} to collect the observational data by measuring the performance metrics~(e.g., planner failed) and performance objectives~(e.g., energy consumption) under different configuration settings to train the causal model.
 Note that we use simulator data to evaluate the transferability of the causal model to physical robots, but \ourapproach also works with data from physical robots.
 We deploy the robot in a controlled indoor environment and direct the robot to navigate autonomously to the target locations~(Fig.~\ref{fig:husky_env}).
 The robot was expected to encounter obstacles and narrow passageways, where the locations of the obstacles were unknown prior to deployment.
 The mission was considered successful if the robot reached each of the target locations.
 We fixed the goal tolerance parameters~({\texTTT{xy\_goal\_tolerance=0.2}}, and {\texTTT{yaw\_goal\_tolerance=0.1}}) to determine whether a target was reached.
-To learn a causal model from the source~(a low-cost environment), we generated the values for the configurable parameters using random sampling and recorded the performance metrics (the intermediate layer of the causal model that maps the influence of the configuration options to the performance objective) for different values of the configurable parameters.
-We compared \ourapproach with the following baselines: \begin{itemize} \item MOBO: We implement multiobjective Bayesian optimization~(MOBO) using \textsc{Ax}~\cite{Ax}---an optimization framework that can optimize discrete and continuous configurations. \item \textsc{RidgeCV}~\cite{ridgeCV, hoerl1970ridge}: A feature extraction method that selects the important features based on the highest absolute coefficient.
-We use RidgeCV to determine the important configuration options and generate a reduced search space which consists of only the important configuration options.
-We then perform an optimization using MOBO on the reduced search space. \end{itemize}
+We defined the following properties for the ROS Navigation Stack~\cite{navcore}: (i)~\textit{Task completion rate}: $\mathcal{T}_{cr}=(\sum\mathrm{Tasks_{completed}})/(\sum \mathrm{Tasks})$; (ii)~\textit{Traveled distance}: Distance traveled from start to destination; (iii)~\textit{Mission time}: Total time to complete a mission (iv)~\textit{Position error}: Euclidean distance between the actual target position and the position reached by the robot, $E_{dist}=\sqrt{\sum^n_{i=1}(t_i - r_i)^2}$, where $t$ and $r$ denote the target and position reached by the robot, respectively; (v)~\textit{Recovery executed}: Number of {\texTTT{rotate recovery}} and {\texTTT{clear costmap recovery}} executed per mission; and (vi)~\textit{Planner failed}: Number of times the planner failed to produce a path during a mission.